All About Hair

 The Thyroid Disease Connection

 The thyroid is a butterfly-shaped gland that rests in the front base of the neck.
 It secretes thyroid hormones that are used by every cell in the body.
+There’s a connection between hair loss in women and thyroid disease.
 Imbalances in thyroid hormone levels are a common reason for hair loss in women.
 Too much thyroid hormone (hyperthyroidism) and too little thyroid hormone (hypothyroidism) may both trigger hair loss.
 Other symptoms of hyperthyroidism include weight loss, rapid heart rate, inability to fall asleep or stay asleep, and anxiety.
 In addition to hair loss, hypothyroidism may be associated with weight gain, fatigue, feeling cold, slow heart rate, and constipation.
 Luckily, thyroid hormone imbalances are easily detectable with blood tests.
 Treatment helps alleviate symptoms, including hair loss.

 PCOS Can Be a Trigger

 Polycystic ovary syndrome (PCOS) is a condition in women in which the body manufactures more androgens, or male hormones, than it normally should.
+It is a potential cause of hormonal hair loss in women.
 Women who suffer from this condition may grow facial hair and extra body hair.
 One of the other symptoms of this condition is thinning of hair on the head.
 Women affected with PCOS may also experience weight gain, acne, menstrual irregularities, ovulation problems, depression, and infertility.
 Hair thinning may be the only outward sign that a woman is suffering from this condition.

 Ringworm and Hair Loss